benmccormack/MusicVisuals/README.md

         menu = new menu(this);
     }
 ```
+The render methods for each class are called within the draw method located in BensVisual.
+The draw method is called 60 times per second.
+This is how the visuals are drawn to the screen.
+There is also a switch statement within the draw method which changes what visual is played based on the key pressed.
 Key presses are read and stored in the which variable.
 The switch statement will then execute the case relevant to the key press.
 The code for the switch statement is attached below.
 ```Java
 switch(which)
         {